objectiveSee/DRWindowController/README.md

 ## Show me what this magic is! ##

 ### Setting your root view controller

+The easiest way to use this library is to set your app's rootViewController to be your own custom subclass of `DRWindowController`.
+Then, it is very simple to add new view controllers or views.
+You probably want to add your app's main controller in AppDidFinishLaunching.

 ```objective-C
 DRWindowController *windowController = [[DRWindowController alloc] initWithNibName:nil bundle:nil];
 self.window.rootViewController = windowController;